Dinotrux

 Dinotrux is an American animated television series based on Chris Gall's series of books by the same name.
 It features a fictional prehistoric world inhabited by hybrid characters that are part animal and part machine.
 Originally DreamWorks Animation had the intention to develop a film, but later decided to create a television series.
 From season six and onwards, it was known as Dinotrux Supercharged.
-Dinotrux: Supercharged was later removed from Netflix, and a birthday celebration spinoff short was also removed months later.
-It was said to be similar to Dinosaucers.
-It has also been noted for being a continuation of a post-war period sentient machines trope.
-It was given as an example of media which push boys to choose different occupations than girls.
-It has been nominated for various awards, winning one each in 2016 and 2017.
+The show was later removed from Netflix, and a birthday celebration spinoff short was also removed months later.

+Keith Uhlich said the dialogue was "pun–laden", with the moral being that friends can take various forms.
+Said to be by whom? similar to Dinosaucers, it is noted for being a continuation of a post-war period sentient machines trope.
+The mechanics of the show were noted to be realistic.
+It was nominated for two Annie Awards, one Leo Awards, and seven Daytime Emmy Awards, winning two.